Azure threat protection

 With tools that help uncover shadow IT, assess risk, enforce policies, investigate activities, and stop threats, your organization can more safely move to the cloud while maintaining control of critical data.

 |Discover||Uncover shadow IT with Defender for Cloud Apps.
 Gain visibility by discovering apps, activities, users, data, and files in your cloud environment.
 Discover third-party apps that are connected to your cloud.|

 |Investigate||Investigate your cloud apps by using cloud forensics tools to deep-dive into risky apps, specific users, and files in your network.
 Find patterns in the data collected from your cloud.
 Generate reports to monitor your cloud.|

-Cloud App Security integrates visibility with your cloud by:
+Defender for Cloud Apps integrates visibility with your cloud by: